 Allied Health Professions/

-Anesthesiologist assistants operate anesthesia equipment, monitor patients and provide quality anesthesia care.
-They accompany the patient before, during and after anesthesia to ensure quality and continuity of care.
-Anesthesiologist assistants are trained to assist in life-saving measures, such as CPR, and life support.
 Anesthesiologist assistants are in high demand, because of the need for skilled personnel to deliver anesthesia.
 Anesthesiologist assistants operate as physician extenders, performing critical tasks that ensure the safety of the patient and promote optimal health outcomes.

 Anesthesiologist assistants work in hospitals and surgery centers under the direction of a licensed anesthesiologist.

 The profession maintains a typical work week with options for on-call, evening or weekend assignments.
-The anesthesiologist assistant’s responsibilities include:

 About Health Care Careers